sunjh22/CNVPipe/README.md

 The script is in `scripts/cnvFilteR.R`

-## 12. Combine results from read-depth based and read-pair based methods
+## 12. Integrate results from different tools

 ## 13. CNV pathogenicity prediction